Tomb of Wirkak: Tomb

-The total length of the tomb was 47.26 metres, with long slope path and yard faces south with an azimuth of 186º.
+The total length of the tomb was 47.26 metres, with a long, sloped path and a yard which faces south with an azimuth of 186º.
 It consists of ramp, yard, tunnel, a corridor and a chamber.
 The number of the yards and the tunnels are both five.
 The corridor measures 2.8 m long, 1.5 m wide and 1.9 m high with an arch ceiling.
 The chamber has a rectangular plan, it is 3.7 m long from the east to the west and 3.5 m from the north to the south.

 There are two sealed gates of bricks and stones between the ramp and the chamber.
 The lintel and side posts of the stone gate are carved with interlocking grape and acanthus patterns, celestial musicians and lokapalas.
-Mural paintings can be seen in the ramping passageway and the chamber, however, the subjects are undistinguishable owing to the poor condition.
+Mural paintings can be seen in the ramping passageway and the chamber, however, the subjects are indistinguishable owing to their poor condition.
 A sarcophagus was found in the mid-north of the chamber.

-The tomb had been robbed, from what remained, archaeologists identified a gold earring, a gold ring and a gold coin which is an imitation of Byzantine coins.
+The tomb had been robbed.
+From what remained, archaeologists identified a gold earring, a gold ring and a gold coin which is an imitation of Byzantine coins.

 Passageway and burial chamber of Wirkak.